 EDB’s fully managed cloud service, BigAnimal, now has PostgreSQL 14 and EDB Postgres Advanced Server 14 available to provision.
 See the BigAnimal 14 announcement blog for more detail.

 All the good stuff discussed above isn’t reserved for those using EDB Postgres Advanced Server.
-Our recent offerings, including BigAnimal, Postgres-BDR, and EDB Cloud Native PostgreSQL, are available for use with either PostgreSQL or EDB Postgres Advanced Server.
+Our recent offerings, including BigAnimal, EDB Postgres Distributed, and EDB Cloud Native PostgreSQL, are available for use with either PostgreSQL or EDB Postgres Advanced Server.
 This means that customers who are committed to using PostgreSQL because it is an open source database management system can benefit from these offerings, too.

 As momentum continues to increase for PostgreSQL and EDB, I encourage you to take a closer look at EDB 14, the broadest and deepest portfolio of PostgreSQL software and tools available.